mythril-forge/homebrew-classes/docs/homebrew/classes/monk.md

 ### Graceful Fall
 ***Cost: variable***

-You can use your reaction when you fall to spend a number of ki points, breaking your fall.
+You can use your reaction when you fall breaking your impact.
 To do so, you must spend a number of ki points.
 The damage you take from the fall is reduced by 1d8 per ki point spent.

 If you reduce the damage to 0, then you regain your spent reaction, and you gain a fly speed equal to the distance you fell until the end of your turn.